Category: CCF Page

 If your bargaining unit does not contribute to the 1199SEIU Benefit and Pension Funds, you may submit your participating health insurance ID card, provided that your dependents are listed on it.
 If not, you must provide proof of legal dependency as listed above.

-• A copy of the Social Security card for each child who was not registered for a CCF program between 2000 and 2024.
+• A copy of the Social Security card for each child who was not previously registered for a CCF program.
 The CCF cannot register any child without a Social Security number/card, including newborn children who do not have one.
 There are no exceptions to this rule.
 (If you have previously provided a child’s Social Security card, you do not need to provide it again.)

 If you do not have a copy of a child’s Social Security card, you must provide the CCF with either of the following: